Lockheed Martin – Building L45

 Scope of Work

 Lockheed Martin had attempted to sell building L45 and as a result had performed little maintenance to the roof.
 Instead of selling the building, it was repurposed to storage parts – Lockheed Martin continued to look for a buyer.
-Raymond Engineering was retained to develop bid documents for performing certain repairs to resolve active leaks and to re-coat the existing built-up roof so as to extend the life of the roof in lieu of a roof replacement.
+Raymond was retained to develop bid documents for performing certain repairs to resolve active leaks and to re-coat the existing built-up roof so as to extend the life of the roof in lieu of a roof replacement.

 In lieu of developing a comprehensive specification, Lockheed Martin agreed to allow us to prepare a procedures document, saving Lockheed Martin significant dollars in design fees.